huntley/master/quickstart_data.md

 4. Modify your firewall rules to allow incoming connections on TCP port 8080.

-# ADDING A USER ACCOUNT
+# ADDING A USER TO OWNCLOUD
 Add users to provide access to ownCloud.
 1. Open the User management page of the ownCloud Web UI.